atsushi-takayama71/early-late-ccw-simulation/README.md

 - The primary contrast is summarized as a weighted risk ratio based on weighted empirical 12-month risks.
 - The current public version includes the primary analyses only.

-## Planned additions

-The following components may be added later:

-- code for the Monte Carlo bias / RMSE analyses
-- code for the secondary analyses excluding pre-treatment events
-- additional reproducibility notes and figure-specific scripts, if needed

 ## Software requirements

 The code was written in R and uses common packages for data manipulation, modeling, and plotting.